daniel-pierce/rpc-image-classification/README.md

 # rpc-image-classification
-Flask App for sending images of hands making rock, paper, or scissors gestures with their hand and receiving a prediction from image model.
+Flask App for sending images of hands making rock, paper, or scissors gestures and receiving a prediction of which gesture it is using a classification model.
-It runs through a CLI (image as a filepath) or through the client route in the browser.
+You can access the server through a CLI (image as a filepath) or through the client route in the browser.

 CLI: